 Why It Matters When You EatBy Elisa - Jenny Craig

-Whether you’re filling up on fresh and free foods or enjoying a snack, it’s important to eat healthy snacks twice a day.
-The same principles that apply to skipping meals also apply to snacks; not only do they keep you experiencing a dip in blood sugar (and energy), snacks and fresh and free foods will ensure that you continue to stoke the fires of your metabolism throughout the day.
+Whether you’re filling up on fresh and free foods like non-starchy vegetables or enjoying a piece of fruit, it’s important to eat healthy snacks throughout the day.
+The same principles that apply to skipping meals also apply to snacks; not only do they keep you experiencing a dip in blood sugar (and energy), but enjoying small, healthy snacks can help ensure that you continue to keep your metabolism revved throughout the day.

-If you’re just starting a planned weight loss program, you may be surprised at the sheer volume of food—meals, snacks, free foods and even desserts—that make up your daily plan.
-You may even feel that you’re eating too much!
-But trust us: over time, eating more of the right things and less of the wrong things will help you distinguish between cravings (which typically pass in about 15 minutes) and real hunger.
-If your meal plan calls for added vegetables or piece of fruit, don’t skip it!
-It’s an important part of your nutritional intake for that day.
+If you’re just starting a planned weight loss program like Jenny Craig, you may be surprised at the sheer volume of food—meals, snacks, free foods and even desserts—that make up your daily plan.
+Over time, making healthier choices will help you develop the skills for long-term success such as portion control and balance.
+If your meal plan calls for added vegetables or a piece of fruit, just know that it’s an important part of your nutritional intake for the day.

 Controlling hunger and balancing your blood sugar are both critical to your body and weight loss success.
 In fact, studies show2

 that eating smaller meals with regular snacks can help you balance your “good” and “bad” cholesterol, along with managing your appetite and blood sugar.
-How often should I eat?
+How often should you eat?
 This is a common question many people have when starting their weight loss journey.
-For best results, your meal frequency should be spaced out and snacks at regular intervals, between 2 and 3 hours apart.
-Example: if you have breakfast at 7 a.m., you can enjoy a snack at 10 a.m., lunch at noon, your afternoon snack at 3 p.m. and dinner at 6 p.m.
+Jenny Craig recommends eating three meals and three snacks throughout the day, typically aligned with daylight hours and avoiding late-night meals or snacks.
+By eating healthy snacks in between meals, you’ll be less likely to feel ravenous at your next meal.
+Here's one example: if you have breakfast at 7 a.m., you would enjoy a snack around 10 a.m., lunch at noon, your afternoon snack around 3 p.m. and dinner at 6 p.m.